dlsucomet/MLResources/MLReferenceList.md

 |[Neural Networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) | 3Blue1Brown | Not an in-depth deep learning course but rather a series of videos that help you visualize and understand the intuitions and mechanics behind neural networks.
 Recommended binge-watch!
 Can be used as a primer to get your feet wet. | Just calculus is fine.

 ## Natural Language Processing
-Courses on Natural Language Processing (with an emphasis on Deep Learning methods).
+Courses on Natural Language Processing (with an emphasis on deep learning methods).
 I learned from the old CS224N course, but we've added the new one here.

 |Course |Source |Notes |Prerequisites |
 |:-------- |:---|:---|:---|